eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Implementation of these principals will be discussed further in detail.
-The ambition is to use existing efforts and tools created by the Member States, the Commission and cross-border organizations, to connect and interact with the stakeholders, to utilize existing data assets for updating them when needed and add new data sets to support new use cases that will be implemented in the eco-system.
+The ambition is to use existing efforts and tools created by the Member States, the Commission and cross-border organisations, to connect and interact with the stakeholders, to utilise existing data assets for updating them when needed and add new data sets to support new use cases that will be implemented in the eco-system.